Table of Contents

 A back-drive motor driven by an inverter or Variable Frequency Drive (VFD) automatically controls the decanter differential speed.
 An electronic controller monitors the current drawn by the blacked-rive motor, which is a direct indicator of the torque on the scroll.

 In a simple execution, any increase in the back-drive motor’s current causes a proportional increase in the back-drive speed.
 This increased scroll speed pushes out the sludge faster, which reduces the load on the scroll.

 A significant increase in the scroll torque (as determined by the motor current) may trigger a temporary feed shut-off to allow the scroll to catch up with the bowl’s sludge.
-Any further increases in the motor current (torque) triggers an automatic decanter shut-down with an ‘over-torque alarm.
+Any further increases in the motor current (torque) trigger an automatic decanter shut-down with an ‘over-torque alarm.

 Dolphin Centrifuge decanter control systems feature these advanced functions for automatic scroll speed adjustment during the process.